A Short Guide to San Sebastián’s Pintxos

 Many pintxos, but not all, are served on bread or toast—essentially, a plate you can eat.

 But using bread as an edible vessel came later.
-The original pintxos consisted of cured fish, seafood, and pickles.
-Think olives, peppers, tomatoes, anchovies, tuna, mussels, cheese, and boquerones.
+The original pintxos consisted of cured fish, olives, and pickles.
+Think green olives, peppers, anchovies, tuna, mussels, and boquerones AKA vinegar cured white anchovies.

 However, there is one thing that unites every pintxo—the humble toothpick.